 Another important element of a successful blog is the author bio.
-This should be a thorough account of the author that demonstrates you are an authority.
+This should be a thorough account of the author’s life and work that demonstrates you are an authority.

 I’ve found that the longer the bio the better, which is why I start my bio all the way back to my birth.
-And don’t be afraid to include things that are not related to business, like hobbies.
+Don’t be afraid to include things that are not related to business like hobbies.

-You definitely want to come across as a human being, including your failures, making yourself very vulnerable.
-This is also a great place to share your success story, starting from where you were down in the pits and how you climb out.
+You definitely want to come across as a human being.
+Including your failures will make you look very vulnerable.
+This is also a great place to share your success story, detailing how you started down in the pits and how you climbed out.

 Embed links to your recent articles

-If you are guest posting, then position links to all of the articles in a prominent place on your bio page.
+If you are guest-posting, position links to all of the articles in a prominent place on your bio page.

-If you are prolific and have appeared in many different publications, then embed logos to each publication like Mens with Pens did:
+If you are prolific and have appeared in many different publications, embed logos of each publication like Mens with Pens did: